sendgrid/docs/source/API_Reference/Web_API_v3/Stats/categories.md

 Gets the total sums of each email statistic metric for all categories over the given date range.

 {% parameters get %}
- {% parameter categories Yes 'Array of strings' 'The categories to get statistics for, up to 10' %}
  {% parameter start_date Yes 'Date formatted as YYYY-MM-DD' 'The starting date of the statistics to retrieve' %}
  {% parameter end_date No 'Date formatted as YYYY-MM-DD' 'The end date of the statistics to retrieve.
 Defaults to today.' %}
  {% parameter aggregate_by No 'Date formatted as YYYY-MM-DD' 'The end date of the statistics to retrieve.
 Defaults to today.' %}